Warrenmurdocklazar/Onlinebookstore/README.md

 iv)Credits

-i)Using Python & SQL I have created a program that allows a Bookstore Clerk to:
+i)Using Python & SQL I created a program that allows a Bookstore Clerk to manage their online bookstore.
+This program allows the admin to:

     Add new books to the database
     Update books information